-&lt;sup>7 The NET, KJV & NKJV also have the same phrase in parenthesis - "(as was supposed)"
+11 The NET, KJV & NKJV also have the same phrase in parenthesis - "(as was supposed)"

-&lt;sup>8 The New American Commentary, ©1992, Robert H. Stein by Broadman & Holman Publishers, says this on Luke 3:23: So it was thought.
+12 The New American Commentary, ©1992, Robert H. Stein by Broadman & Holman Publishers, says this on Luke 3:23: So it was thought.
 This assumes that the reader has read Luke 1-2 and knows of the virginal conception.
 Luke 3:23 was therefore written after Luke 1-2.
 The best translation seems to be, "Jesus was the son (supposedly) of Joseph, the son of Heli," although "Jesus was the son (supposedly of Joseph), of Heli" is possible. as accessed on the Olive Tree Bible software, Feb.
-24, 2025
+24, 2025 13 The Zondervan Pictorial Encyclopedia of the Bible, ©1975, 1976 by The Zondervan Corporation, general editor, Merrill C Tenney, volume 2, pg.
+676

-&lt;sup>9 The Zondervan Pictorial Encyclopedia of the Bible, ©1975, 1976 by The Zondervan Corporation, general editor, Merrill C Tenney, volume 2, pg.
-676 the article IS IN FRONT of all the names starting with and including Eli.
-Even two later Josephs in this list HAS the article in verse 24 and 30.
+14 The Wiersbe Bible Commentary: New Testament, ©2007 Published by David C Cook, pg.
+147 this list HAS the article in verse 24 and 30.
 The International Standard Bible Encyclopedia talking of this list in Luke 3:23 says that the missing article before Joseph is peculiar in verse 23.
-Also David Stern in the Jewish New Testament Commentary says that the absence of the article separates Joseph from the genealogical chain quoting F. Reinecker.
-If Luke was thinking of Joseph's ancestry, then it makes more sense to have the article present than to leave it out as it is in the text.
+17 Also, David Stern in the Jewish New Testament Commentary says that the absence of the article separates Joseph from the genealogical chain quoting F. Reinecker.
+18 If Luke was thinking of Joseph's ancestry, then it makes more sense to have the article present than to leave it out as it is in the text.